Bennet-Ukoh/alx-pre_course/README.md

-How best to collaborate using git.
+How best to collaborate using git..